sonusz/PhasorToolBox/README.md

 The goal of PhasorToolBox is to provide a Synchrophasor Protocol ([IEEE C37.118.2-2011 Standard]) parser as well as tools that are easy to use and efficient for real-time parsing.
 ### Performance:
-The average times take to parse a single packet is around 0.85 ms on a 2012 mac laptop.
+The average time takes to parse a single packet is around 0.85 ms on a 2012 MacBook.
 According to [IEEE C37.118.2-2011 Standard], the typical range of delay caused by PDC processing & alignment is 2 ms to 2+ s.

 To install and test the performance of the package on your device: